PL approximations of symplectic manifolds

 It preserves therefore any simplex and is thus well-defined on $\ol{K}$.

-Observe that a piecewise smooth homeomorphism $\varphi : L \to L$ of a simplicial complex $L$ that restricts to the identity along the skeleton of $L$ satisfies $\varphi_{*_x} = \rm Id$ at all points $x$ in the codimension $2$ skeleton of $L$.
+Observe that a piecewise differentiable homeomorphism $\varphi : |K| \to |K|$ that restricts to the identity along the skeleton of $K$ satisfies $\varphi_{*_x} = \rm Id$ at all points $x$ in the codimension $2$ skeleton.
 So that in order to be able to find such a primitive $\alpha$, it is necessary to modify the initial triangulation in order to achieve that $\Omega_0$ and $\Omega_1$ coincide along the codimension $2$ skeleton, and this is the delicate point of the proof.
-We prove in fact more~: for a suitable choice of $h$, the forms $\Omega_0$ and $\Omega_1$ agree on a neighborhood of the entire skeleton of some subdivision $\ol{K}$ of $K$. \\
+We end up proving in fact more~: for a suitable choice of $h$, the forms $\Omega_0$ and $\Omega_1$ agree on a neighborhood of the entire skeleton of some subdivision $\ol{K}$ of $K$.